acapozucca/devops/pipeline/s3-automate-deploy/README.md

 `chmod 777 artefact-repository/`

-3. Create a GitLab runner (with executor "shell"") on the integration server.
+3. Create a GitLab runner (with executor "shell") on the integration server.

 *Notes:*<br>
 - Use `[integration-server] shell` for description